- + 1. Accounting policies

 These consolidated Annual Financial Statements comprise Massmart Holdings Limited (the “Company”) and its subsidiaries (collectively the “Group”).

-The Group operates retail stores in nine formats in sub-Saharan Africa, aggregated into four reportable segments, focused on high-volume, low-margin, low-cost distribution of mainly branded consumer goods for cash.
+The Group operates retail stores in eleven operating formats in sub-Saharan Africa, aggregated into four reportable segments, focused on high-volume, low-margin, low-cost distribution of mainly branded consumer goods for cash.

 The principal offering for each segment is as follows:

 - Massdiscounters – general merchandise discounter and food retailer

 - Massbuild – home improvement retailer and building materials supplier